Minor in Communication

 3. COMM 108 – Media Processes and Effects

-Prospective minors should declare via Axess (do not worry about listing specific courses as the online declaration ‘form’ suggests) and then email the Student Services Manager to set up an appointment to complete the minimal paperwork, to be assigned an advisor and to discuss any questions they may have.
+Prospective minors should declare via Axess (do not worry about listing specific courses as the online declaration form suggests) and then email the Student Services Manager to set up an appointment to go over the minor requirements, to be assigned an advisor and to discuss any questions they may have.

 To be recommended for the Bachelor of Arts minor in Communication, a student must complete at least 35 units (typically 7 courses) within the Communication Department.
 The minor consists of the three Communication core courses, requirements in two areas, two elective classes, and a course in statistics.